 - Mixed Mode – Combination of settings.

-We calculated the median payments for one unit of a drug and its administration, for four high cost, high utilization infusion therapy services:
+We calculated the median payments for one unit of a drug and its administration via needle in an IV, for four high cost, high utilization infusion therapy services:

 |J1569||Gammagard Liquid Injection (500 mg)||Gammagard Liquid®||Protects against infection in immune system disorders|

 |J3010||Fentanyl Citrate Injection||Treats severe pain|

 |J7120||Ringers Lactate Infusion (up to 1000 cc)||Restores fluids and electrolytes|

 The display shows median payments statewide across all insurers for infusion therapy services administered from April 1, 2020 – March 31, 2021, using data from MHDO's All-Payers Claims Database (APCD).
 Information on the uninsured or public payers Medicare and Medicaid (MaineCare) are not included.